Maryland CDL Requirements

 • Only those aged 21 years and older may drive vehicles to transport hazardous materials

 • Proof of residence in Maryland is required at all times.
-Should you change address within the state, you must register your new details in no less than 30 days of the move
+Should you change address within the state, you must register your new details within no less than 30 days of the move

 CDL Requirements for Maryland Residents

-• You are legally required to keep your Maryland driver's license up to date.
-Any move of address requires registration at the Maryland MVA inside of 30 days
+• You are legally required to keep your Maryland driver's license current.
+Any move of address requires registration at the Maryland MVA within 30 days

 • You must provide your SSN to prove eligibility to work